kmdreko/wilt-narray/docs/overview.md

 ## Const Correctness

 Because this library uses shared data, making an array `const` is not enough to protect the data from modification.
 A non-const copy can always be made that would be able to modify the data.
 To protect data, you must convert to a `NArray<const T, N>` object; this follows the design of other shared data classes.
-This can be done directly, or it may be convenient to use `asConst()`.
+This can be done directly or it may be convenient to use `asConst()`.